dspeyer/dspeyer.github.io/magic.md

 #### Human Sacrifice
 Prerequisite: Shaman, knowledge(religion) +5.
 If you kill one or more ensouled beings immediately before casting a spell, you may add effects with rating equal to the square root of the number of people killed.
 This does not affect the rating of the spell.
+Only deaths within Othersight range count and the maximum rating of effects added this way is your spellcraft modifier.
+(It is suspected that there's a way around the latter limitation, but if anyone knows how to do it, they won't admit to it.)
 *This feat only applies to spells cast from this source*

 # Schools